In this lesson we’re going to cover:

 - Log into your Process Street account

-- Click the three dots next to your workflow’s name to open the right-hand menu, and click “Edit” (If you don’t have a workflow yet, check back for guidance on starting a workflow)
+- Click the workflow’s name to open it and then click “Edit” (If you don’t have a workflow yet, check back for guidance on starting a workflow)

 - Click the Headings button at the bottom left-hand side of your screen to add the big-picture categories, stages, or sections of your process